paulkasidit/portfolio-landing-page/README.md

 ## License

-Any inquiries or potential issues can be reported to _(kasiditpaul@gmail.com)
+Any inquiries or issues can be reported to _(kasiditpaul@gmail.com)

 MIT License